responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 ### Overview

 The AIID API is built to facilitate interactions with the AI Incident Database.
+It is implemented as a collection of serverless functions that are composed ("stitched") into a singular GraphQL endpoint.

 1. **Access the Apollo Explorer**